e2crawfo/auto_yolo/README.md

 ### Installation
 1. [Install tensorflow](https://www.tensorflow.org/install/) with [GPU support](https://www.tensorflow.org/install/gpu).
-   auto_yolo was developed with tensorflow 1.13.2 and CUDA 10.0; no guarantees that it will work with other versions.
-In particular, versions of tensorflow >= 1.14 introduce changes to the process of building custom tensorflow ops (of which this repo has 2) which the repo has not yet been adapted to.
+   auto_yolo was developed with tensorflow 1.13.2 and CUDA 10.0; we cannot guarantee that it will work with other versions.
+In particular, versions of tensorflow >= 1.14 introduce changes to the process of building custom tensorflow ops (of which this repo has 2) which this repo has not yet adapted to.

 2. `sh install.sh`